| Skinnier Double-chocolate Marquise, for chocoholics '...very velvety and light" '...like a giant truffle!' - Tasters |

 French in origin, the marquise usually has butter, sugar, eggs and cream, as well as lots of dark chocolate -- not exactly healthy.

-There's no baking and, if you prefer something cold, it freezes well.
+There's no baking and it freezes beautifully.
 The marquise can be prepared well in advance.

 Use the best chocolate you can (at least 70%) but if you're budgeting and don't mind Cadbury's, Bournville will do.